Facebook

 License information was derived automatically

-Graph and download economic data for OECD based Recession Indicators for the United Kingdom from the Period following the Peak through the Trough (DISCONTINUED) (GBRREC) from Feb 1955 to Sep 2022 about peak, trough, recession indicators, and United Kingdom.
+Graph and download economic data for OECD based Recession Indicators for the United Kingdom from the Peak through the Period preceding the Trough (DISCONTINUED) (GBRRECDP) from 1955-02-01 to 2022-09-30 about peak, trough, recession indicators, and United Kingdom.

 License information was derived automatically